SecretPlus/discord-gemini-auto-message-/README.md

-# test HOW TO GET GEMINI API :
+#  HOW TO GET GEMINI API :

 go to : https://aistudio.google.com/apikey